rishabh-bector/Deduct/README.md

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/map.png)

-You can see our drone in the middle-left of the image above (the square with 2 colors), as well as the darker path leading to the light green target, which is to the upper-right.
+In the middle-left of the image above is our drone (the square with 2 colors).
+There is also a dark path leading to the light green target.
 Your task is to guide the drone to the target.
 However, you are a highly intelligent being, with highly abstract tools.
 The top view display shows your controls:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/control.png)